ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 | D02       | W 7:30pm | CENTR212 | TBA     | TA review |

-- Lab Sessions: You will work closely in groups to experiment with class concepts and delve deeper into the material.
+*Lab Sessions* You will work closely in groups to experiment with class concepts and delve deeper into the material.
 You must attend the lab session in which you are enrolled.

 | Lab section | Time     | Location | TA |
 | :---------: |:--------:| :-------:| :--------: |